 If you need to drive a car other than your usual vehicle don't just assume you're covered, even if you have a comprehensive car insurance policy in your name.

 Whether you have your own car or rely on public transport to get you from A to B, many people need to drive another vehicle once in a while.

-Some insurance companies do still offer DOC cover, so long as the customer does not own the car, has not hired it, and they are over a certain age (usually 25).
+Some insurance companies do still offer DOC cover, so long as the customer doesn't own the alternative car, hasn't hired it, and they're over a certain age (usually 25).